-- Demonstrate a specialised knowledge of the fundamental doctrines and i) principles of the law of torts and thecharacteristics of specific torts; - Demonstrate a foundation knowledge of various rights, duties & liabilities ii) available to individuals along with the remedies available in tort and the legal underpinnings behind them; - Apply basic tort law principles to practical, abstract factual situations arising in a legal iii) context
+- Demonstrate a specialised knowledge of the fundamental doctrines and principles of the law of torts and the characteristics of specific torts; - ii) Demonstrate a foundation knowledge of various rights, duties & liabilities available to individuals along with the remedies available in tort and the legal underpinnings behind them; - iii) Apply basic tort law principles to practical, abstract factual situations arising in a legal context

-- 1. Guru Prasanna Singh, Ratan Lal and Dhiraj Lal : Law of Torts.
+- 1. Bangia, R.K: Law of Torts

-- 2. A. Lakshminath and Sridhar M Ramaswamy Iyer: Law of Torts
+- 2. Winfield; Law of Torts

-- 3. Winfield ; Law of Torts
+- 3. Salmond and Henston; Law of Torts

-- 4. Salmond and Henston; Law of Torts
+- 4. Lal, Rattan and Lal, Dhiraj: Law of Torts

-- 5. Avtar Singh: Law of Torts
+- 5. Singh, Avtar: Law of Torts

-- 6. R.K Bangia: Law of Torts
+- 6. Baxi, Upendra and Paul, Thomas (ed).; Mass Disaster and Multi- National Liability.

-- 7. J.N.Pandey: Law of Torts
+- 7. Aggarwal, V.K.; Consumer Protection Act, 1986

-- 8. Consumer Protection Act, 2019.
+- 8. Consumer Protection Act, 1986.

-- 9. Motor Vehicles Act, 1988(as amended in 2019)
+- 9. Motor Vehicles Act, 1988.